SJTU-PLV/nominal-compcert-popl22-artifact/response1.md

+First and foremost, we don't think there is a password for sudo.
+Could the reviewer check it again and let us know if there is any problem with sudo?

-Firstly, since we have been working on this artifact after the paper submission, the results reproduced on codes here are slightly different from those in the paper.
+The following are instructions for reproducing the results of Table 1 and 2.
+Note that we continued to work on this artifact after we submitted the paper.
+Therefore, some results are slightly different from those in the paper (specifically, the 'Stack-Aware Nominal CompCert').

-All the mentioned commands here should be executed in path 'nominal-compcert-popl22-artifact'.
+All the commands in the following instructions should be executed under the directory 'nominal-compcert-popl22-artifact'.

+## Table 1

-### Table1
+### Column 2
-The results in the first column can be produced by:
+The results in the second column can be produced by running:

 ```
 coqwc CompCert-3.8/common/Values.v CompCert-3.8/common/Memory.v CompCert-3.8/common/Memtype.v CompCert-3.8/common/Globalenvs.v CompCert-3.8/cfrontend/SimplLocalsproof.v CompCert-3.8/cfrontend/Cminorgenproof.v CompCert-3.8/backend/Inliningproof.v  CompCert-3.8/backend/ValueAnalysis.v CompCert-3.8/backend/Unusedglobproof.v
 ```

-This command will list the 'spec', 'proof' and 'comments' lines of code(LOC) of the files appear in the Table1 seperately.
-Adding the 'spec' and 'proof' columns will give the results in column1.
+This command lists the lines of code (LOC) for files in CompCert 3.8 that also appear in the Table 1 in three categories: 'spec', 'proof' and 'comments'.
+The numbers in column 2 are obtained by adding the numbers in 'spec' and 'proof' for each file.

-In addition, row 'Total' in Table1 is the summary of the LOCs of all coq files(.v) instead of the listed ones, which can be printed by running:
+The number at the row 'Total' is the summation of LOC for all coq files(.v).
+It is obtained by running:
 ```
 coqwc CompCert-3.8/*/*.v
 ```
-The command will print the LOCs for all the .v files in the 'Compcert-3.8' path and the total number **in the last row of output**.
-Similarly adding the 'spec' and 'proof'(i.e. the first two numbers in the last line) will give the result in row 'Total', column1.

-For column2, similarly copy and run:
+and adding the numbers in the 'spec' and 'proof' categories in the last line.

+### Column 3
+The numbers in column 3 can be obtained in a similar way.
+Run the following command:
 ```
 coqwc Nominal-CompCert/common/Values.v Nominal-CompCert/common/Memory.v Nominal-CompCert/common/Memtype.v Nominal-CompCert/common/Globalenvs.v Nominal-CompCert/cfrontend/SimplLocalsproof.v Nominal-CompCert/cfrontend/Cminorgenproof.v Nominal-CompCert/backend/Inliningproof.v  Nominal-CompCert/backend/ValueAnalysis.v Nominal-CompCert/backend/Unusedglobproof.v
 ```
-Adding the numbers in column 'spec' and 'proof' will give the results in the column2.
-For the result in row 'Total', run
+and add the numbers in 'spec' and 'proof' to get the results in column 2.
+For the result at the row 'Total', run
 ```
 coqwc Nominal-CompCert/*/*.v
 ```
-and add the first two numbers **in the last row of output**.
+and add the numbers in 'spec' and 'proof' in the last line.

+### Column 4
-The results in the third column was manually collected from the [github compare page](https://github.com/SJTU-PLV/CompCert/compare/478ece4...e9c10d5).
-The numbers are around the larger ones of additions and deletions(lines of code) of the files, the differences come from empty lines.
-The last column is simply the ratio of the column3 and column1.
+The results in the fourth column was manually collected from the [github compare page](https://github.com/SJTU-PLV/CompCert/compare/478ece4...e9c10d5).
+For each file, the number is the bigger one among "additions" and "deletions", with the number of empty lines subtracted.

+### Column 5
+The last column contains the ratios of the numbers in column 4 to those in column 2.

-### Table 2
+## Table 2

-In Table2, we list the lines of 'spec' and 'proof' code separately instead of the sum of them.
-For the first and the third columns(`Nominal-CompCert` version), copy and run:
+In Table 2, we list the LOC for 'spec' and 'proof' separately.
+For the second and fourth columns(`Nominal-CompCert`), run:
 ```
 coqwc Nominal-CompCert/common/Memory.v Nominal-CompCert/common/Globalenvs.v Nominal-CompCert/common/Events.v Nominal-CompCert/common/Separation.v Nominal-CompCert/cfrontend/SimplLocalsproof.v Nominal-CompCert/cfrontend/Cminorgenproof.v Nominal-CompCert/backend/Tailcallproof.v  Nominal-CompCert/backend/Inliningproof.v  Nominal-CompCert/backend/ValueAnalysis.v Nominal-CompCert/backend/Stackingproof.v
 ```
-The first two columns of the output ('spec' and 'proof') respectively correspond to column1 and column3 in Table2.
-The `RTLmach.v` and `RTLmachproof.v` are omitted here because the compilation pass form `RTL` to `RTLmach` was added in the `Stack-Aware-Nominal-CompCert` version.
+The results in the 'spec' and 'proof' categories correspond to column 2 and column 4 in Table 2, respectively.
+The `RTLmach.v` and `RTLmachproof.v` are omitted here because the compilation pass form `RTL` to `RTLmach` was only added to `Stack-Aware-Nominal-CompCert`.

-For the 'Total' line, run again:
+For the row 'Total', run:
 ```
 coqwc Nominal-CompCert/*/*.v
 ```
-The first two numbers **in the last row of the output** are the results in row 'Total', column1 and column3 in Table2.
+Again, the first two numbers in the last line correspond to the results at row 'Total' in column 2 and column 4.

-For the second and fourth columns(`Stack-Aware-Nominal-CompCert` version), copy and run:
+For the third and fifth columns(`Stack-Aware-Nominal-CompCert`), run:
 ```
 coqwc Stack-Aware-Nominal-CompCert/common/Memory.v Stack-Aware-Nominal-CompCert/common/Globalenvs.v Stack-Aware-Nominal-CompCert/common/Events.v Stack-Aware-Nominal-CompCert/common/Separation.v Stack-Aware-Nominal-CompCert/backend/RTLmach.v Stack-Aware-Nominal-CompCert/backend/RTLmachproof.v Stack-Aware-Nominal-CompCert/cfrontend/SimplLocalsproof.v Stack-Aware-Nominal-CompCert/cfrontend/Cminorgenproof.v Stack-Aware-Nominal-CompCert/backend/Tailcallproof.v  Stack-Aware-Nominal-CompCert/backend/Inliningproof.v  Stack-Aware-Nominal-CompCert/backend/ValueAnalysis.v Stack-Aware-Nominal-CompCert/backend/Stackingproof.v
 ```
-The first two columns of the output ('spec' and 'proof') respectively correspond to column2 and column4 in Table2.
-For the 'Total' line, run:
+The 'spec' and 'proof' categories of the output correspond to column 3 and column 5.
+The numbers are higher because we continued working on Stack-Aware Nominal CompCert for a while after submission.

+The numbers at the row 'Total' in column 3 and 5 are obtained like before, by running:
 ```
 coqwc Stack-Aware-Nominal-CompCert/*/*.v
 ```
-The first two numbers **in the last row of the output** correspond to the results in row 'Total', column1 and column3 in Table2.
-### sudo password
-There is no need to enter a password to run sudo in the virtual machine.